 The College continues to enjoy a good reputation both locally and nationally.
-There has been a clear focus during 2022-23 on continuing the progress made during 2020-21 and 2021-22 in building stakeholder trust and confidence in the College, whilst maintaining the quality of teaching and learning and restoring 'outstanding' financial health.
-The College was notified by the Department for Education on 6 March 2023 that it would exit from Post-Intervention Monitoring and Support and return to standard college monitoring arrangements with immediate effect.
+There has been a clear focus during 2023-24 on continuing the progress made during the previous three financial years building stakeholder trust and confidence in the College, whilst maintaining the quality of teaching and learning and consolidating financial health.

-The College underwent a full Ofsted inspection during March 2023.
-The Ofsted report, which was published in May 2023, identified overall effectiveness as good and a strong contribution to meeting skills needs.
+The College last underwent a full Ofsted inspection during March 2023.
+The Ofsted report published May 2023, identified overall effectiveness as good and a strong contribution to meeting skills needs.
 Safeguarding arrangements were reported as effective.